axelvaldez/radical-companies/_posts/Blog/2022-08-10-a-radical-bid-for-the-future-of-business.markdown

 </div>

 <h1>&nbsp;</h1>
- <p>Companies committed to a RADICAL model are embodied by happier and more effective people.
+ <p>Companies committed to a <span class="_paradigm">RADICAL</span> model are embodied by happier and more effective people.
 They communicate and solve problems faster.
 People have  more meaningful lives.
 It’s far superior, and sustainable, to FIAT businesses run by a FIAT hierarchy.
 But, you may be asking yourself, how are we going to finance them stepping away from the familiar FIAT common stock corporation?</p>
- <p>One possible answer is  RADICAL Investments.</p>
+ <p>One possible answer is <span class="_paradigm">RADICAL</span> Investments.</p>

 <h1>RADICAL Investments</h1>
- <p>A RADICAL Investment is a commitment to pay back the principal funds plus a capital gain.
+ <p>A <span class="_paradigm">RADICAL</span> Investment is a commitment to pay back the principal funds plus a capital gain.
 For example, a $100,000 investment will get “repaid”  as $200,000 over three years.
 It is still an investment, not a loan, in that the investor could lose his capital.</p>

 <h1>A Platform</h1>
  <p>Individual  founders could go to individual investors and negotiate a deal.
 It would be more interesting to create a platform where they all meet.
 There might even be a bidding component to it.</p>
  <p>A founder will put up their company’s description, its hypotheses, and any progress they have already made, as well as the amount they would like to raise and the repayment scheme.
 Investors can browse these descriptions and pick the companies they may  like to support.
 A conversation will likely ensue and then the investor can offer to fund all or some of it under the terms.</p>
- <p>On the flip side, a RADICAL investor can put up a description of the type of companies they are looking to invest in, how much they are willing to invest, and the terms they are looking for.
+ <p>On the flip side, a <span class="_paradigm">RADICAL</span> investor can put up a description of the type of companies they are looking to invest in, how much they are willing to invest, and the terms they are looking for.
 The point being that a platform like this would founders and investors find each other.</p>
  <p>This type of platform is not new and they have not done very well in the past.
 And in the FIAT model, it makes sense.
-In a RADICAL environment, with its commitment to transparency it may be different because a certain amount of trust is built from the start.
+In a <span class="_paradigm">RADICAL</span> environment, with its commitment to transparency it may be different because a certain amount of trust is built from the start.
 Investors could talk to anybody in the  founding team, not just a self-chosen individual.
 They could ask any questions they want without signing a proverbial NDA.
 They could see what they consider important by looking at how they’ve given RADs and what they recognize as contributions.</p>

 <h1>But, Is It Sustainable?</h1>
  <table>